 Keeping busy and trying not to focus exclusively on COVID-19 news and its likely effects can be helpful.
 The enforced time at home could be a good time to get on with the kind of jobs listed below that so often get put off.
 At least once this is all over you will be able to feel pleased that you have tackled and achieved some of those tasks that tend to hang around on the bottom of the 'to do' list.

 The enforced time at home might be a good time to learn some new skills or improve your knowledge of a particular piece of equipment or shooting technique.
 Many GTC sponsors have some great online resources that it woud be well worth exploring.
-To mention but a very few (and please do help us add to this list), we know about collections of informative blogs from: ARRI, Procam, Top-Teks, VMI.
+To mention but a very few (and please do help us add to this list), we know about collections of informative blogs and training resources from: ARRI, Procam, Top-Teks, VMI.

 There are so many live events on every day at the moment, it can be hard keeping track of them all and remembering which one you want to join when.
 The Broadcast Network is a free community site which places all these events in one easy to navigate calendar – simply choose the view you wish and see what is happening on any day that is green, then click through for more info.